Translate

 TIM: Here!
 A formal petition for your rock to commence rolling! (stamping the document, the mark looks like an outline of a rubber chicken)

-BERT: (Stares) You’re joking.
+BERT: (stares) You’re joking.

 TIM: No, it’s stamped and everything.
 Your rock is now legally obligated to roll, or else it will be declared an immovable object and reclassified as a mountain. (holds up the broken clock) Look at the time!
 It’s officially unnecessary o’clock, you are now officially unnecessarily approved to leave.